ttocsneb/gemcaps/README.md

 server: main
 handler: filehandler
 folder: ../files
+cgiFiletypes:
+- py
+cgiVars:
+  foobar: Cheese!
 ```

 In files.yml, this defines a handler that will serve files from the files directory to any host.

+It also configures .py files to be considered cgi files.
+It will attempt to execute any .py file as a cgi script.